Breast density is a measure used to describe mammogram images. It’s not a measure of how the breasts feel.

 Breasts are made up of fat and breast tissue (the milk ducts and lobules, which may be called glandular tissue).
 Connective tissue helps hold everything place.
-Learn more about the anatomy and structure of the breasts.
+Learn more about breast anatomy.

 These mammogram images show a range of breast density.